 I think the reason the animals have shiny noses is because it’s said your wish will come true if you can rub the noses of all four animals.
 But this is very unfair because only Latvians are tall enough to reach all of them!
 Give us short Irish people a chance!
 We have to chase down four leaf clovers to get any luck and those are very hard to find.

 If you want an animal that’s easier to reach, track down this armadillo who roams the streets of Riga.
 Even I am tall enough to reach his nose.
-He can be easy to miss, so don’t kick him by accident.
-It will hurt your toes.

 One Day in Riga Itinerary